Tight bounds on the convergence of noisy random circuits to the uniform distribution: Consequences

 Owing to this work, we have now identified a map of parameter regimes showing where a quantum advantage may be obtained over classical computers and where depth- and noise-agnostic techniques can be used to prove the conjecture on average-case hardness of computing output probabilities to within imprecision at most $O(2^{-n})$.
 The limitations are explored via two trivial algorithms for computing output probabilities---one always outputting $1/2^n$ and the other always outputting $0$.
 We now speculate on how one might avoid, or surmount, these barrier results.

 One possible lesson to glean from these results is that we need fundamentally new techniques to prove average-case hardness of computing output probabilities.
 Indeed, all known average-case hardness results rely on polynomial interpolation, which was pioneered by \citet{Lipton1989}.
-In the context of quantum advantage, all known proofs of average-case hardness \cite{Bouland2019,Movassagh2019,Bouland2021,Kondo2021} construct a univariate polynomial in a specific way by perturbing each of the $\Theta(nd)$ gates of the random circuit and using the Feynman path integral.
+In the context of quantum advantage, all known proofs of average-case hardness \cite{Bouland2019,Movassagh2019,Bouland2021,Kondo2021,Krovi2022} construct a univariate polynomial in a specific way by perturbing each of the $\Theta(nd)$ gates of the random circuit and using the Feynman path integral.
 This unavoidably leads to the imprecision depending on the combination $nd$ rather than on just $n$.
 An alternative way of constructing polynomials that also explicitly fails for noisy circuits could potentially avoid this drawback and lead to a better dependence of the imprecision.

 A second interpretation of our results relies on the following observation.
 In both known barrier results, the trivial algorithm for computing output probabilities is just an algorithm that outputs a fixed constant independent of the input, i.e.\ either 0 or $1/2^n$.
-It might be possible to guard against these algorithms by only requiring hardness results to rule out algorithms that do not output a fixed value.
-Such techniques might work through the use of reductions that explicitly fail for such algorithms.
-By finding a technique immune to trivial algorithms, it may be possible to surmount both the noise and depth barriers.
+Suppose we want to prove a hardness result saying that no $\PH$ algorithm that depends nontrivially on the input successfully approximates $\po$ on average.
+Let us call these algorithms ``instance-dependent''\footnote{There are simple ways to make algorithms depend on the instance; we are interested in an algorithm that depends \emph{nontrivially} on the instance.}.
+By our results, there are no barriers to proving such a hardness result on instance-dependent algorithms.
+Therefore, it might be possible to obtain hardness results that only rule out instance-dependent algorithms that do not output a fixed value.
+Thus, by finding a suitable enough technique, it may be possible to surmount both the noise and depth barriers.
+Note that the algorithm of \citet{Napp2019} does not output a fixed constant.
+Nevertheless, our result showing that there is an alternative instance-independent algorithm in this regime raises the interesting open question of whether their algorithm fits into the framework of instance-independent algorithms we have identified here.